Pushing Daisies: Comics

-The show's official website included a comic book that was distributed at the 2007 San Diego Comic-Con International, with new mysteries and background information not seen on the televised episodes.
+The show's official website included a comic book that was distributed at the 2007 San Diego Comic-Con, with new mysteries and background information not seen on the televised episodes.
 The book also contained recaps of aired episodes.

 When the show struggled in the ratings during its second season, Bryan Fuller said that, should ABC not pick up additional episodes, he would release comic books and maybe a movie based on the show to wrap up outstanding stories for fans.
 Warner Bros. gave Fuller permission to produce comic books of the series.

 Fuller stated that the "third season" comic book series would be twelve issues long, with a fresh take on the zombie genre starring all of the characters from the show.
 It was to have been published by DC Comics' WildStorm imprint.
 On October 13, 2009, Entertainment Weekly reported that Bryan Fuller had turned in the script for the first comic issue, featuring recurring character Oscar Vibenius, and continued to work with the show's writers on the next three comic scripts.
 In January 2010, a rumor leaked that the comic series could potentially become a graphic novel instead.

 On September 23, 2010, Entertainment Weekly reported the first issue of "season 3" was expected in early 2011.
 Further, Fuller stated that he and the show's composer Jim Dooley had talked about giving the audience a multimedia experience with a Pushing Daisies comic soundtrack, to be released officially or streamed for free online when the comic book was published.
 Fuller stated that Dooley had started composing musical cues, and that the cast had agreed to sing on the soundtrack, though licensing fees for the actors may have prevented such performances from being included.

 In late 2010, DC Comics shut down its WildStorm imprint.
 On April 23, 2011, Fuller confirmed that release of the comic had been postponed by the loss of its publisher.
 At the same time, Fuller released the first page of the uncolored version of the comic book.